duinomaker/HexoBlog/source/CM/notes/2/index.md

 $$[k\in K][j\in J(k)]=[j\in J^\prime][k\in K^\prime(j)].$$

 It might be hard to understand at the first sight.
-But imagine that all items spread within the table like the one here:
+But imagine that all items spread within a table like the one here:

 <img src="https://cdn.jsdelivr.net/gh/duinomaker/HexoBlog@latest/source/images/CM/exercises-2_1.jpg" width="256" style="margin-left:2em;">